staceygillespie/DreamBig/content/dreambox.md

 POWER PACKAGE

-Power Up! – love that it can attach to wall with clips, it I small and has place I can charge my iPad
+Power Up! – love that it can attach to wall with clips, it is small and has a place I can charge my iPad

 Upper Hand – use for watching a tutorial when I need the table space.
 Use it more for taking a video or picture